DrWhoCares/imgdanke/README.md

 If checked, any selected tags will be appended to the final output filename(s).
 [Add Tags To Filenames](#add-tags-to-filenames) is a shortcut for this setting.
 ##### Filename Tags Include Preset
-If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, *one* of the following tags will be added to the final output filename(s):
+If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, *one* of the following tags will be appended to the final output filename(s):
 - `(NoPreset)`
 - `(CustomPreset)`
 - `(Gray1bpp)`